Blue Spotted Jawfish

 Habitat and Natural Range of Blue Spotted Jawfish

-The Blue Spotted Jawfish is native to the warm and vibrant waters of the Caribbean Sea, where it primarily inhabits shallow, sandy substrates near coral reefs.
+The Blue Spotted Jawfish is native to the cooler vibrant waters off the California Coast, where it primarily inhabits sandy substrates near coral reefs.
 They are known for their distinctive burrowing behavior, creating intricate tunnels in the substrate that serve as their shelter and protection.

 Reef Compatibility of Blue Spotted Jawfish